VMware Cloud: Introduction to HCX

 - Perform final data sync.
 1 - 10 minutes.

-- Optional pre-boot fixups (e.g. hardware version upgrade).
-1 - 2 minutes depending on vCenter load.
+- Optional pre-boot fixups (e.g., hardware version upgrade).
+1 - 2 minutes, depending on the vCenter load.

 - Boot on target.
-10 - 20 minutes depending on vCenter load.
+10 - 20 minutes, depending on the vCenter load.

 - User validation of workload.
 0 - n minutes depending on user requirements for validation.

-This technique is reserved for workloads which cannot tolerate a reboot.
+This technique is reserved for workloads that cannot tolerate a reboot.
 Given that additional state must be replicated at the time of the migration, it is more resource intensive than a bulk migration.
-Typically, only a small percentage of workloads will require vMotion.
+Typically, only a tiny percentage of workloads will require vMotion.

 The following restrictions for vMotion have been summarized from the HCX user guide.
 Please refer to that document for details.